 Microsoft Power BI is another player in the self-service business intelligence space: one with a big name.
 Dynamics-related MS tools are also front and center in many corporate searches for effective BI generation and use.

 Qlik, similarly to Tableau, offers different versions of its BI and data visualization tool.
-With products such as Qlikview and Qlik Sense, Qlik has no shortage of powerful tools.
+With products such as Qlikview and Qlik Sense, Qlik has no shortage of powerful features.

-This list is, as you can imagine, only scratching the surface of BI vendors.
-Compare Looker vs Tableau and other BI tools and see what each one can do for your business in this age of Big Data, digital analytics and reporting.
+This list is, as you can imagine, only scratching the surface of all the BI vendors out there.
+Conduct a thorough comparison of Looker vs Tableau along with other BI software to see what each one can do for your business in this age of Big Data, digital analytics and reporting.